sobolevn/sobolevn.github.io/_posts/2019-09-07-testing-mypy-types.md

       main:4: note: Revealed type is 'def (arg: builtins.int) -> builtins.float'
 ```

-Let's have a look at what it takes to do it:
+Let's have a look at what it takes to achieve it:

 ```python
 # reveal_type_hook.py